This post may contain affiliate links.

 I like to refer to this gouda spaghetti carbonara as adult mac ‘n cheese.
 Yes, it’s basically aged gouda mac and cheese, but better.
-Silky, creamy, cozy and full of flavor, this is mac and cheese for adults!
+This Gouda Pasta is silky, creamy, cozy and full of flavor!

-In keeping with the classic carbonara process, this spaghetti carbonara recipe uses whole-wheat spaghetti, Parmesan, eggs, aged gouda, pancetta and loads of cracked black pepper.
+In keeping with the classic carbonara process, this gouda pasta recipe uses spaghetti (I like whole-weaht), Parmesan, eggs, aged gouda, pancetta and loads of cracked black pepper.
 Flavor, flavor, flavor!

-Spaghetti alla carbonara is a traditional Italian pasta dish featuring a creamy sauce made of eggs, Parmesan, cream, and bits of bacon.
+Spaghetti alla carbonara is a traditional Italian pasta dish featuring a creamy sauce made of eggs, Parmesan, and bits of cripsy guanciale or pancetta.
 Occasionally, you’ll also find recipes featuring green peas as well.
-By and large, Carbonara is all about the process.
+But by and large, Carbonara is all about the process.

 whole wheat spaghetti, eggs, cheese, olive oil, diced pancetta, salt and pepper arranged on a counter